evankaine/Wayfinder/README.md

 #### MVP

-- link all 6 api pages to one variable
+- render plaent data via multiple pages using next page or previous page button ( - , + )
 - access api data from variable
 - render user selected data to page

 #### PostMVP

+- allow user to click on planet and render planet data
 - add images to the data (not included in api)
 - add list of characters to their homeplanet that is selected by user